Cannabis 2.0 – Marijuana Industry Turns a New Leaf

 This new category is now one of the largest, as it covers cannabis products designed for combustion and vaporization (hash, rosin, wax, shatter, vape cartridges) as well as oils and capsules.

-Edibles, another new addition to the cannabis space, are now known as ‘ingestible extracts’ and include baked goods, gummies, candies, and beverages.
+Another new addition to the cannabis space is cannabis edibles.
+Also known as ‘ingestible extracts,’ the category includes baked goods, gummies, candies, and beverages.
 Topicals, the smallest category, includes cannabis products that are designed for external application to the hair, nails or skin.

 Health Canada has stipulated that the THC content for these new categories of products will be capped at various levels.
 Cannabis concentrates, extracts (including vaporizers) and topicals are set at 1000mg of THC with a cap of 10mg per discernible unit.